 Note the success of banana bread depends on bananas.
 You really want super ripe or slightly brown bananas for the best flavor.

 If your bananas are fresh you can place them in a brown paper bag closed tightly for a day or two to help them brown, keep them attached at the stem for faster ripening or if you need them brown right away, place them in a 300 degree oven for 30 minutes and then let cool for 30 minutes.
+For delicious meals and desserts like these; check out Publix recipes.
 Be sure to place foil or parchment under the bananas before popping them in the oven as they may leak a tiny bit.

 So give this recipe and shot and come back and let me know what you think!
 If you want to freeze this bread, it freezes beautifully.
 Just let it completely cool, tightly wrap in saran wrap and then pop into a freezer bag.